A Triple Country Adventure through Thailand, Cambodia & Laos

 Nowadays these fields, which have borne witness to the darkest recesses of humanity, has a deafening silence and serenity about it; beautiful birdsong and, incongruously enough, mother hens wandering around with their chicks instructing them, from what I could see, on how to dig.
 The tranquility of Choeung Ek elicits reflection without explicitly asking for it.
 Quite clearly this is not everyone's idea of how to spend New Year's Day or, indeed, the start of a new decade but, as I've argued on my site many times before now, travel should seek to go beyond the beach and beyond the resort.
-Choeung Ek and S-21 are about as far from the beach holiday as it is possibly to get.
+Choeung Ek and S-21 are about as far from the beach holiday as it is possible to get.

 The golden roofline of the Royal Palace.
 I particularly love the facial detail on the central spire, reminiscent of the smiling faces of Bayon at Angkor.